-There are no specific prior skills/knowledge a learner must have for this qualification.
+There are no specific prior skills/knowledge a learner must have for these qualifications.
 However, learners may find it helpful if they have already achieved a level 2 qualification.

-Learners registered on this qualification should not undertake another qualification at the same level, or with the same/a similar title, as duplication of learning may affect funding eligibility.
+Learners registered on these qualifications should not undertake another qualification at the same level, or with the same/a similar title, as duplication of learning may affect funding eligibility.